Tanay-Garg/CSFCP-Assignment-4-KRMU/README.md

 # Calculator Project

-## 📌 Project Description
+## Project Description
-This is a simple console-based calculator built using Python.
+This is a simple calculator for simple operations like addition, subtraction, multiplication and division built using Python.
-It supports addition, subtraction, multiplication, and division.
 The project was developed in **Visual Studio Code**, version controlled with **Git**, and hosted on **GitHub**.

 ---

-## 🔧 Installation & Usage
+## Installation & Usage

 1. Clone the repository:
    ```bash